GuyHadas/Scribbble/docs/production_readme.md

 ```

-## Future Directions for the Project
+## Future Directions Scribbble

-In addition to the features already implemented, I plan to continue work on this project.
-The next steps for FresherNote are outlined below.

-### Search
+### Tags

-Searching notes is a standard feature of Evernote.
-I plan to utilize the Fuse.js library to create a fuzzy search of notes and notebooks.
-This search will look go through tags, note titles, notebook titles, and note content.
+Users can assign various tags in 'DesignForm' which will then allow for a search bar to update 'DesignIndex' based on regex matching.

-### Direct Messaging
+### Dragable Comments

-Although this is less essential functionality, I also plan to implement messaging between FresherNote users.
-To do this, I will use WebRTC so that notifications of messages happens seamlessly.
+In addition to clicking on a design to create a comment, users can also drag over a design to create a comment that pertains to a specific area.